-Over the last several years, microcontrollers traditionally used by hobbyists have gained popularity across a variety of scientific fields (Sanders & Kepecs, 2014; D'Ausilio, 2012; Chen & Li, 2017; Husain, Hadad, & Zainal Alam, 2016).
+Over the last decade, microcontrollers marketed to hobbyists have gained popularity across a variety of scientific fields (Sanders & Kepecs, 2014; D'Ausilio, 2012; Chen & Li, 2017; Husain, Hadad, & Zainal Alam, 2016).
 Microcontrollers are small, open-source, and low-cost, allowing for easy customization and implementation.
-Arduinos were one of the first major microcontroller to gain substantial popularity.
+Arduinos were one of the first major microcontrollers to gain substantial popularity.
 They are capable of delivering precisely timed digital outputs with microsecond time resolution, while using user-friendly software functions.
-Recently, the Teensy 3.2 was developed, which has the feature of delivering analog output in addition to the features of the current version of the Arduino UNO, for example.
-Teensy uses the same software environment as Arduino, which is intuitive to learn without the need of advanced programming experience (D'Ausilio, 2012).
-Because these microcontrollers are low cost, they can be easily scaled for multiple experiments simultaneously.
-Since the software is open-source and the programming language is intuitive (D'Ausilio, 2012), microcontrollers can be easily adapted to various experimental needs including the integration of newly developed instruments.
+Recently, Teensy-3.2 was developed, which has all the key features of Arduinos, as well as the additional feature of delivering analog output.
+Teensy uses the same software environment as Arduino, which is open-source, intuitive to learn without the need of advanced programming experience (D'Ausilio, 2012).
+Microcontrollers can thus be easily adapted to various experimental needs by neuroscientists, including the integration of newly developed instruments as well as being scaled to perform multiple experiments simultaneously.

-Camera control via an Arduino device that initiates the start of an imaging sequence has been previously shown (Micallef, Takahashi, Larkum, & Palmer, 2017).
-However, a limitation of this approach is that it is necessary to synchronize frame timing with behavioral data after the experiment is complete, which is inexact and likely necessitates interpolation.
-Arduino and Teensy devices can instead be used to precisely time imaging capture for each frame.
-A common technique in laboratory studies using more expensive AD converters is to set up an imaging device to utilize an “external trigger” (Micallef, Takahashi, Larkum, & Palmer, 2017), where the rising phase of a digital pulse or TTL pulse either initiates a sequence of internally clocked image captures or initiates each individual image capture.
+Arduino has been used to control sCMOS camera through initiating the start of an image sequence (Micallef, Takahashi, Larkum, & Palmer, 2017).
+However, this approach requires post data interpolation to proximate frame timing with behavioral data after data colletion, reducing temporal precision.
+One way for precisely time sCMOS image acquisition is through timed capture of each frame via the TTL driven “external trigger” feature of the camera (Micallef, Takahashi, Larkum, & Palmer, 2017). , where the rising phase of a digital pulse or TTL pulse either initiates a sequence of internally clocked image captures or initiates each individual image capture.
 One possible concern with the latter approach is that imprecise triggering of each frame based on a different digital pulses can introduce jitter in digital pulse delivery, potentially causing frame loss and potentially necessitating interpolation for many statistical analyses.
-Thus, there currently exists a need to engineer a device capable of delivering continuous, precisely timed digital pulses that can be delivered synchronously with other experimental events with camera control.
+Thus, there currently exists a need to engineer an interface for precise delivery of digital signals for camera control in biological imaging experiments.

-Here, we demonstrate in two simple experimental paradigms that highly accurate data acquisition, and sound and stimulus delivery synchronized with image capture is simple and achievable via a Teensy 3.2 and the two corresponding software implementations.
-The Teensy 3.2 is capable of keeping highly accurate and low-bias timing that allow it to reliably instantiate frame capture with regular intervals while delivering stimuli or recording experimental data with microsecond-level precision, which makes this an ideal design for frame-by-frame control and recording of imaging experiments.
-Further, this microcontroller offers analog output and easy-to-program environment, making it highly flexible and worthy of widespread utilization.
+Here, we demonstrate a Teensy interface for accurate digital data acquisition, and delivery of analog and digital stimuli, in two experimental paradigms.
+In both experiments, Teensy can delivery digital pulses with sub microsecond precision to instantiate frame capture at desired speed.
+Teensy was also implemented ot generate analog sound waveforms or deliver behavioral stimuli?
+Together, these results demonstrate a flexible Teensy microcontroller based interface, which offers analog output and easy-to-program software environment.

 Methods